How to fight neurological disease with Vitamins

 A frank B12 deficiency

-For this client, he needed to top of B12, plug other nutritional gaps that helps support B12 body storage, as well as highlighting the need for frequent monitoring.
-In this case, it was also essential to re-test his B12 after supplementing, to ensure the supplement was sufficient to achieve optimal levels. keeping an eye on his B12, was life changing for this client.
+This client needed to top up B12, plug other nutritional gaps that helps support B12 body storage, as well as highlighting the need for frequent monitoring.
+In this case, it was also essential to re-test his B12 after supplementing, to ensure the supplement was sufficient to achieve optimal levels.
+Keeping an eye on his B12 was life changing for this client.

 …Other risk factors to watch out for in a hypothetical case would be;